wardoost/vercamst-consult/README.md

 ### `npm run deploy`

 Builds the app for production without source maps to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Transfers the build if the correct environment variables are present<br>
+Transfers the build if the correct environment variables are present.
+Set `--upload` flag to false to disable.<br>
-Deploy the
+Deploy the database rules.
+Set `--deploy-db` flag to false to disable.